-The state-funded Brain Injury Services (BIS) Program contractors comprise a statewide network that provides one or more of three "core" services in brain injury: case management, clubhouse/day programs, and resource coordination.
-In 2013, the BIS Programs provided direct services to an estimated 3,832 individuals (3,159 received direct program services, 671 survivors, family members, and general public received direct services such as information and referral and consultation).
-In addition, approximately 4,400 individuals attended public awareness/outreach and educational training events (this does not include the number of people who were reached through newsletters, websites, social media, etc. which is estimated to be as many as 10,000 individuals).
-The Brain Injury Direct Services (BIDS) Fund provides specialized goods/services to individuals who have no other source of funding and who require and would benefit from the goods/services in their recovery and ability to live more independently.
-In 2013, about 135 people received specialized goods or rehabilitation services through BIDS.
+DARS contracts with nine (9) statefunded Brain Injury Services (BIS) Programs to provide one or more of three "core" services in brain injury: case management, clubhouse/day programs, and resource coordination (outreach, information and referral).
+In 2016, the BIS Programs provided direct "hands on" services to an estimated 4,270 individuals.
+In addition, approximately 5,000 to 10,000 individuals attend public awareness/outreach and educational training events, and were reached through newsletters, websites, social media, public service announcements, etc. The Brain Injury Direct Services (BIDS) Fund is a "fund of last resort" that provides specialized goods/services to individuals who have no other source of funding and who would benefit from the goods/services in their ability to live more independently.
+In 2016, about 135 people received specialized goods or rehabilitation services through BIDS.
 Personal Assistance Services for People with Brain Injury (PAS/BI) is referenced below under PAS.

 Community Rehabilitation Case Management Services provides case management services to individuals with significant physical and sensory disabilities and their families.
 Rehabilitation Specialists assist individuals and their families in developing strategies to match their rehabilitative needs with appropriate public and private service agencies, organizations, and individuals.
-OBRA provides specialized services to individuals with significant physical disabilities who reside in skilled nursing facilities.
-OBRA staff coordinate the provision of specialized goods and services that assist consumers to maximize self-determination and independence.
-Typically, services include community living skills training, assistive technology, specialized durable medical equipment, other needed supports and services.
-DRS provides these coordination services through an agreement with the Department of Behavioral Health and Developmental Services.